Wait till I Can Dream

 "Wait Till I Can Dream" is a song by Tomoko Kawase, released as the first single under Tommy Heavenly6.
 It was released at the same time as Tommy February6's single, "Love is Forever".
-The song peaked at #5 in Japan and stayed on the charts for 8 weeks.
+The song peaked at #5 in Japan's Oricon Singles Chart and stayed on the charts for 8 weeks.

 Music video

 In the beginning of the music video, we see Tommy February6 taking off her glasses and donning a much more alternative look to become Tommy heavenly6.